 For more information on plagiarism (and how to avoid it!), visit the following websites:

-The journal Annals of Internal Medicine has recently had to deal with a scientific misconduct case in which an external peer reviewer plagiarized a submitted manuscript, prompting a letter from the victim and an editorial by the journal's editor-in-chief.
+The journal Annals of Internal Medicine has recently had to deal with a scientific misconduct case in which an external peer reviewer plagiarized a submitted manuscript, prompting a letter from the victim ("Dear Plagiarist: A Letter to a Peer Reviewer Who Stole and Published Our Manuscript as His Own") and an editorial by the journal's editor-in-chief ("Scientific Misconduct Hurts").

 Several online plagiarism detection programs are available, some of which are free but most of which have a cost.